 16. Boston Trust Walden Balanced Fund

-The Boston Trust Walden Balanced Fund has a fixed-income portfolio that includes multiple bonds.
+The Boston Trust Walden Balanced Fund has a fixed-income portfolio with multiple bonds.
 Namely, corporate bonds, municipal bonds, government-related bonds, and cash equivalents.

-This bond fund is known to screen its holdings for ESG compliance and ESG factors thoroughly.
-They avoid companies with poor corporate governance and those with any connections to alcohol production, tobacco, weapons, and coal mining.
+This bond fund is known to screen its holdings thoroughly for ESG compliance and ESG factors.
+It avoids companies with poor corporate governance and those with connections to alcohol production, tobacco, weapons, and coal mining.

 17. TIAA-CREF Core Impact Bond Fund

 The TIAA-CREF ESG bond fund launched by Nuveen is a fixed-income portfolio strategy for beginning investors in the sector.
-The fund acquires high-investment bonds from leading ESG-compliant companies that have a reliable impact on environmental and social issues.
+The fund acquires high-investment bonds from leading ESG-compliant companies with a reliable impact on environmental and social issues.

-Mainly, these bonds focus on companies trying to contribute responsibly towards issues of key ESG principles such as natural resources, promoting renewable energy, and providing affordable housing.
+These bonds focus mainly on companies trying to contribute responsibly to issues of key ESG principles such as natural resources, promoting renewable energy, and providing affordable housing.
+This fund manages assets worth around $6 billion and provides its investors with an annual yield of 1%.

 18. Sage ESG Intermediate Credit (GUDB)

-The fund itself has put forward testing criteria to select its companies based on ESG compliance, including corporate governance initiatives.
+The fund has proposed testing criteria for selecting its companies based on ESG compliance, including corporate governance initiatives.

-Only the ESG companies that manage to score the top third position in their peer group are included in their investors’ portfolios.
-Founded back in 2017, the fund displayed a positive market performance of 5% in November 2020.
+Only the ESG companies that score the top third position in their peer group are included in their investors’ portfolios.
+Founded in 2017, the fund displayed a positive % market performance of 5% in November 2020.

 Besides that, the expense ratio is only 0.35%, making it an affordable option for beginner investors seeking sustainable investing.